Il-Arslan

 Il-Arslan ("The Lion") (full name: Taj ad-Dunya wa ad-Din Abul-Fath Il-Arslan ibn Atsiz, Persian: تاج الدین ابوالفتح ایل ارسلان بن اتسز) (died March 1172) was the Shah of Khwarezm from 1156 until 1172.
 He was the son of Atsïz.
+His rule began the successive period of constant territorial change for the Khwarazmians and was marked by victories over the Turks to his north, Seljuks, Eldiguzids of Azerbaijan and Qara Khitai.

 Reign

 In 1152 Il-Arslan was made governor of Jand, an outpost on the Syr Darya which had recently been reconquered, by his father.
 In 1156 Atsïz died and Il-Arslan succeeded him as Khwarazm-Shah.
 Like his father, he decided to pay tribute to both the Seljuk sultan Sanjar and the Qara Khitai gurkhan.

 Sanjar died only a few months after Il-Arslan's ascension, causing Seljuk Khurasan to descend into chaos.
 This allowed Il-Arslan to effectively break off Seljuk suzerainty, although he remained on friendly terms with Sanjar's successor, Mas'ud.
 They were alleged to have attempted to create a joint campaign against the Qara Khitai, but such an alliance never occurred.
-Like his father, Il-Arslan sought to expand his influence in Khurasan, and in the 1160s took an active interest in the area by supplying armies to local allies, but despite the collapse of central Seljuk authority in that area, he was unable to make any significant headway against the regional rulers.
+Like his father, Il-Arslan sought to expand his influence in Khurasan, and in the 1160s took an active interest in the area, acquiring the territories of Aybek in Dihistan in 1162-1163 as a vassal for protection against Mu'Ayyid Ay-Aba, the most significant Oghuz Turkoman who'd captured Nishapur.

 In 1158 Il-Arslan became involved in the affairs of another Qara Khitai vassal state, the Karakhanids of Samarkand.
 The Karakhanid Chaghrï Khan had been persecuting the Qarluks in his realm, and several Qarluk leaders fled to Khwarazm and sought Il-Arslan's help.
 He responded by invading the Karakhnid dominions, taking Bukhara and besieging Samarkand, where Chaghrï Khan had taken refuge.
 The latter appealed to both the Turks of the Syr Darya and the Qara Khitai, and the gurkhan sent an army, but its commander hesitated to enter into conflict with the Khwarazmis.
 In the end a peace was mediated where Chaghrï Khan was forced to take back the Qarluk leaders and restore them to their former positions.